 Starting a Business in China: How and Where to Start

-Should you choose to “go it alone,” your main ally will be the State Administration of Industry and Commerce’s (SAIC) website: http://www.saic.gov.cn.
+Should you choose to “go it alone,” your main ally will be the State Administration for Market Regulation (SAMR) website: http://www.samr.gov.cn/.
 There you can find English translations of highly useful laws on advertising, consumer protection, and business associations (incorporation law).
 It is a good idea to become familiar with these primary sources before you seek counsel.
 The more you know, the better you can communicate your precise needs to Chinese professionals.

 Further requirements include registering with the local statistics bureau, police station, and taxing authority.
 Recent developments in social insurance have also obligated foreigner business owners to enroll with local career service centers and welfare centers, before hiring any Chinese nationals.
 These procedures can be tricky at first, but you should not feel discouraged.
 They are testament to the bright economic future of foreign direct investment in the P.R.C., AsiaBridge Law can help you ease through each step, comfortably and confidently.

 Originally from Upstate New York, Mike moved to Asia in 1993 and is a China business advisor to both Fortune 500 companies and small businesses.
 Recognized as an expert on doing business in China, he has been interviewed by WSJ, CNBC, FT & Bloomberg.